Grades 3 & 4

 Students:

-• Narrate a story by comparing regional land and water use from the time of native settlements through colonial farming to industrialization on a 3D map that they construct.
+• Narrate a story by comparing regional land and water use from the time of native settlements through colonial farming and industrialization to today on a 3D map that they construct.

-• Dress in 19th-century clothing and use artifacts to discover how people’s lives changed as communities grew from small towns to thriving cities.
+• Use artifacts to discover how people’s lives changed as communities grew from small towns to thriving cities.

 • Visit a 19th-century boardinghouse to find out how the “mill girls” adapted to life in the city.